 To test this behavior just load a DEM into a GRASS mapset, create a morphometric map with r.param.scale (feature option) and add the result to QGIS.
 If you want to see the raster category labels created by r.param.scale use r.category.

-#10 Updated by Giovanni Manghi 7 months ago
+#10 Updated by Giovanni Manghi over 4 years ago

 - Resolution set to end of life